chris-revell/sfi_migration_mechanistic_model/readme.txt

   - Identify how to collect data.
     > Perform many runs and create heat maps of bird distribution at different time points?
     > Marius to identify relevant measurements from system that would be useful to ornithologists?
+  - Change bird speed in accordance with wind speed?